viswajithiii/test-website/content/authors/admin/_index.md

 ---
 Hi there!

 My name is Isha and I am a Sociology PhD Candidate at UC Irvine.
-I study how internet platforms shape work and social life, with particular attention to gender, technology, work, wellbeing, and culture in Majority Worlds.
+I study how AI-mediated platforms shape work, social life, and wellbeing, with particular attention to gender, accessibility, inequality, development, and culture in Majority World contexts.
 I am proficient in range of qualitative and quantitive methods, with particular interest in community-based and participatory approaches.
-I have worked on a range of projects around these topics and others, with a variety of collaborators and teams across South Asia, UK, US and Africa.
-You can check out my projects [here](/#projects).
+I have worked on a range of projects around these topics and others, with a variety of collaborators and teams across South Asia, UK, US and Sub-Saharan Africa.
+You can check out some of my projects [here](/#projects).

-My dissertation project examines the gender dynamics of platform work in India, with a focus on organizational cultures, intersectional inequalities, and strategies of resistance against algorithmic control.
+My dissertation project examines the implications of AI-mediated platform work in India through the lived experiences of women workers, with a focus on organizational cultures, intersectional inequalities, and strategies of resistance against algorithmic control.
 It is a mixed-methods study with over 175 gig workers, platform managers and union organizers in Mumbai.
-I am deeply invested in applying historical-comparative and interdisciplinary perspectives to platform research, including showing how platform work today marks a return to some of the core features of previous work paradigms.
+I am deeply invested in applying historical-comparative and interdisciplinary perspectives to platform research, in order to assess and mitigate the potential harms of AI technologies.

-I am on the job market, looking for post-doc roles starting Summer 2024.
+I am on the job market, interested in post-doc roles and suitable industry positions starting Summer 2024.
 Please get in touch if you have openings!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.